 Students who claim illness, injury or other extraordinary circumstances beyond their control as a reason for missed term work are held responsible for immediately informing the instructor concerned and for making alternate arrangements with the instructor and in all cases.
 This must occur no later than three (3) days after the term work was due.
 The alternate arrangement must be made before the last day of classes in the term as published in the academic schedule.
-For more information and please consult the appropriate regulation section in the graduate calendar University Calendar.
+Consult Section 4.4 of the University Calendar.